MicrosoftDocs/winrt-api/windows.devices.bluetooth.genericattributeprofile/gattcommunicationstatus.md

 ### -field Unreachable:1
 No communication can be performed with the device, at this time.

+### -field AccessDenied:3
+Access is denied.

+### -field ProtocolError:2
+There was a GATT communication protocol error.

 ## -remarks

 ## -examples

 ## -see-also